Federal income tax withholding on payroll pay runs, pay stubs, TD1 inputs, and remittance totals.

 That means the deduction is connected to:

 An employee receives regular earnings plus a bonus in one pay period.
-Payroll recalculates the period’s income tax withholding, including the federal portion, and shows the deducted amount on the pay stub before arriving at net pay.
+Payroll recalculates the pay period’s tax withholding using the payroll method for that situation, and the federal portion of the result appears on the pay stub or in the payroll records used to build the total income tax deduction.

 Current withholding formulas, credits, tables, and Quebec exceptions can change.
 This page explains the payroll role of the federal income tax deduction, not a substitute for current CRA calculation guidance.